St. Clair College adheres to the Freedom of Information and Protection of Privacy Act

-St. Clair College is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister of Training, Colleges and Universities under s.
-15 of the Ministry of Training, Colleges and Universities Act, R.S.O.
+St. Clair College is required to disclose personal information such as Ontario Education Numbers, student characteristics and educational outcomes to the Minister of Colleges and Universities under s.
+15 of the Ministry of Colleges and Universities Act, R.S.O.
 1990, Chapter M. 19 as amended.
-The ministry collects this data for purposes such as planning, allocating and administering public funding to colleges, universities and other post-secondary educational and training institutions and to conduct by or on behalf of the ministry for purposes that relate to post-secondary education and training.
-Further information on how the Minister of Training, Colleges and Universities uses this personal information is available on the ministry's website.
+The Ministry collects this data for purposes such as planning, allocating and administering public funding to colleges, universities and other post-secondary educational and training institutions and to conduct by or on behalf of the Ministry for purposes that relate to post-secondary education and training.
+Further information on how the Minister of Colleges and Universities uses this personal information is available on the Ministry's website.

 Director, Postsecondary Finance and Information Management Branch,